SaniaNowshin/Assignment-jmeter/README.md

 3. Open Jmeter
 4. Configure CSV Files (for Dmoney API): For the Dmoney API test, ensure the following CSV files (deposit.csv, withdraw.csv, sendMoney.csv, payment.csv)
-5. Run the Load Test and the Stress Test (for booking API)
+5. Run the Load Test and the Stress Test (for booking API) -a.
-   a.
 Select the booking.jmx or dmoney.jmx script in JMeter.
-   b.
+   -b.
 Click the green Start button at the top to begin running the load test.
-   c.
+   -c.
 Monitor the test progress in the View Results Tree and Summary Report listeners.

 ## Documentation for the API(booking):